dialoa/statement/tests/syntax_fenced_div.md

 ---

 ::: thm

+* Starts with
+* A list

 This statement has no label or info.
 :::

 ::: thm
+1. Starts with
+2. a list

 (some info) This statement has only info.
 :::